brillout/json-serializer/readme.md

  - `Inifinity`
  - `RegExp`

-JSON is great but is lacking for some (crucial) JavaScript types such as `Date`:
+JSON is a great serializer.
+But is lacking for some (crucial) JavaScript types such as `Date`:

 ~~~js
 const assert = require('assert');